emberjs/website/source/guides/router_primer.md

 <!--- {{{1 -->

-At this point one _technically_ has a funcitoning Router-based application.
+At this point one _technically_ has a functioning Router-based application.
 The next steps hinge less on the Router, and more on Ember's approach to application construction.
 These approaches become manifest in the Router's syntax as more advanced applications are built.

 ### Views